appindesign/M-Time-Series/readme.md

 The function calls fnTableType to construct the table type of the new table based on the table type of tbl and the types of the new columns.

 *Return* The extended table.

-## Under Construction
-### LinearInterpolation (under construction)
-Solve the problem of missing values in a time series by interpolating from neighbouring values.

-This is under construction - the bones of the code are here.